xrdocs/8000/_tutorials/8201-architecture-performance.md

   <img class="centered" src="{{site.baseurl}}/images/NDR-no-drop.png"/>{: .align-center}
 </a>

-Average system latency is 3.3us.
+Average system latency is 3.3µs.
 Same NDR is observed for IPv6 and MPLS traffic.

 ## Conclusion
 This article covered Cisco 8201 high level architecture.
 A simple lab test demonstrated raw Cisco 8201 forwarding capacities.
 Current NDR for this platform is 200 bytes for IPv4, 200 bytes for MPLS and 200 bytes for IPv6.
-This test also confirmed Cisco Q100 performance (10.8Tbps, 6Bpps).
+This test confirmed Cisco Q100 performance (10.8Tbps, 6Bpps).
 Seeing is believing: [Cisco 8000 CPOC lab](https://dcloud-docs.cisco.com/c/r/dcloud-docs/sites/en_us/explore/mig/8000-lab.html) is available on [dcloud](https://dcloud-docs.cisco.com/c/r/dcloud-docs/sites/en_us/explore/mig.html).
 Book the lab with your account team, repeat the tests yourself, too.
-Next articles will cover Cisco 8201 FIB scale and performance in real life conditions.
+A next article will cover Cisco 8201 FIB scale and performance in real life conditions.